 Wasps are simply one of the numerous insects that millions of people around the world are terrified of.
-Actual phobias of those critters are sufficient to completely ruin a day to the poor victim, as well as something as little as locating one in the rear yard is sufficient to fill them with dread.
+Actual phobias of those critters are sufficient to completely ruin a day to the poor victim, as well as something as little as locating one in the back yard is sufficient to fill them with dread.

-Luckily, there are plenty of ways in which you are able to safely and naturally get rid of wasps, and you do not always need to resort to departure.
+Luckily, there are plenty of ways in which you are able to safely and naturally get rid of wasps, and you do not always need to resort to moving.
 Believe it or not, wasps actually are extremely great for the ecosystem.

 Wasps help to maintain the population of other pests.